MoreiraLAB/synpred/README.md

 Then, the user needs to install several packages, for which will require *administrative* permissions:

-3. `conda install -c conda-forge r-base=3.6.3` - R is only required if you are trying to deploy the SynPred pipeline from scratch, and not for the stand-alone version, which was provided.
-If you are going to deploy the full pipeline, make sure to install this specific version of R, as others might have compatibility issues on the `synergyfinder` package.
-4. `conda install -c conda-forge rdkit` - Install rdkit for molecular feature extraction with mordred.
+3. `conda install -c conda-forge rdkit` - Install rdkit for molecular feature extraction with mordred.
-5. `pip install pandas numpy rdkit-pypi` - Install useful packages.
+4. `pip install pandas numpy rdkit-pypi` - Install useful packages.
-6. `pip install mordred` - Install mordred for feature extraction.
+5. `pip install mordred` - Install mordred for feature extraction.
-7. `pip install pubchempy` - Install pubchempy to download SMILE from name.
+6. `pip install pubchempy` - Install pubchempy to download SMILE from name.
-8. `pip install tensorflow==2.3.1` - Install this version of tensorflow.
+7. `pip install tensorflow==2.3.1` - Install this version of tensorflow.
-9. `pip install scikit-learn` - Scikit-learn is required at many steps of the pipeline.
+8. `pip install scikit-learn` - Scikit-learn is required at many steps of the pipeline.
-10. `pip install xgboost`- The package to use the Extreme Gradient Boosting methods needs to be installed separately from scikit-learn.
+9. `pip install xgboost`- The package to use the Extreme Gradient Boosting methods needs to be installed separately from scikit-learn.
-11. `pip install h5py`- Allows storage in h5 format.
+10. `pip install h5py`- Allows storage in h5 format.

 **Stand-alone Deployment**